isurusenarath1/Todo-deploy/CONNECTION_FIX.md

 If issues persist:

+1. **Check for HTTP vs HTTPS**: Make sure all URLs are using HTTPS, not HTTP
-1. **Check Network Tab**: In browser developer tools, look at the Network tab when the app loads
+2. **Check Network Tab**: In browser developer tools, look at the Network tab when the app loads
-2. **Verify Environment Variables**: Make sure the `FRONTEND_URL` is set in Vercel for the backend
+3. **Verify Environment Variables**: Make sure the `FRONTEND_URL` is set in Vercel for the backend
-3. **Try the Test Page**: Access `api-test.html` on your deployed frontend to test direct API connection
+4. **Try the Test Page**: Access `api-test.html` on your deployed frontend to test direct API connection
-4. **Clear Cache**: Try hard-refreshing the browser (Ctrl+F5) or clearing the browser cache
+5. **Clear Cache**: Try hard-refreshing the browser (Ctrl+F5) or clearing the browser cache

 ## Root Cause

-The connection issue was likely caused by one of these factors:
-1. CORS misconfiguration blocking requests from your frontend domain
-2. Incorrect API URL in the frontend environment
-3. Browser caching of previous failed requests
-4. Network or DNS propagation delays after deployment
+The connection issue was caused by the frontend attempting to use HTTP instead of HTTPS when connecting to the backend.
+Modern browsers block mixed content (HTTP requests from HTTPS pages), and Vercel automatically uses HTTPS for deployments.